Elsa2090/X-tech/README.md

 - **Here is a [DEMO VERSION](https://t.me/Bryanttech) of this bot project.**
 - **You can test it out for 🆓**

-- Gifted-Md Telegram bot project is designed to automate tasks, respond to commands, and integrate with external services or APIs, offering users a robust interactive experience.
+- BRYANT-TECH Telegram bot project is designed to automate tasks, respond to commands, and integrate with external services or APIs, offering users a robust interactive experience.

 ## Features